 To build a new development paradigm, it is necessary to not only smoothen the domestic cycle, but also promote the international cycle, and allow the two cycles to reinforce each other, like in the structure of a horizontal "8", where the internal cycle leads the external cycle, and the external cycle boosts the internal cycle, so as to form a virtuous circle of openness at a higher level.
 A virtuous cycle of market connectivity should be promoted, market access should be continually expanded, and a strong domestic market should be turned into the main engine of its own development and an accelerator for common development.
 A virtuous cycle of industrial integration should be promoted to create a more open, resilient, and dynamic industrial and supply chain in the global industrial structure.
 A virtuous cycle of innovation should be promoted and it is not about "decoupling", but about taking the path of openness innovation and deepening of international cooperation in innovation.
-A virtuous cycle of rules should be promoted, and the effective connection of domestic and international rules should be achieved to enhance the system, integrity, and coordination of openness.
+A virtuous cycle of rules should be achieved to enhance the system, integrity, and coordination of openness.

 - Promoting the innovative development of foreign trade.
 China should strengthen technological innovation, institutional innovation, model and business format innovation in the field of trade, and promote the coordinated development of imports and exports, trade in goods and services, trade and two-way investment, and coordinated development of trade and industry.
 It should optimize its trade structure, promote the high-end and sophistication-oriented development of imports and exports, and create a "China commodity" brand.
 It should improve the trading platform and give full play to the role of important exhibition platforms, such as the China International Import Expo.
-It should cultivate new momentum for trade development and accelerate the in-depth integration of digital technology and trade development.
-And it should innovatively develop service trade and build a "China Service" brand. - Improving quality of foreign capital utilization.
+It should cultivate new momentum for trade development.
+And it should innovatively develop service trade and build a "China Service" brand.

+- Improving quality of foreign capital utilization.
 China should fully implement the Foreign Investment Law and relevant implementation regulations, continue to optimize the market-oriented, law-based and international business doing environment, and focus on structure optimization, quality improvement, so as to attract high-quality global production factors with high-level openness.
 It should further shorten the negative list for foreign investment access.
 It should accelerate its pace to improve the new foreign investment management system, and improve the level of interim and ex-post supervision.
 It should also upgrade national economic development zones in an innovative way, enhance the level of foreign cooperation, and improve the quality of economic development.